Llokume was popularized in Eastern Europe and North Africa during the Ottoman empire.

 1. Unmold the candy onto a clean, odor free cutting board (or counter).
 Using an oiled knife, slice the Turkish Delight into bite size pieces, approximately 1″ x 1.5″.

-3. Fill a large casserole (a lasagna pan will do) with the 1/2 coating mixture (confectioners sugar and cornstarch).
+3. Fill 1-2 large casseroles (a lasagna pan works nicely) with the 1/2 coating mixture (confectioners sugar and cornstarch).
 Lay out the Turkish Delight carefully, leaving at least 1/4″ between each candy.
 Cover with remaining 1/2 of the coating mixture.

 4. Now that the Turkish Delight is buried in the coating, let stand, covered, for 2 days.
 This critical step develops a crust that keeps the soft, moist interior from sweating outwards.
 If some candies do start to “emerge” from their sugary bed, just cover them back up. 🙂